konstantgr/cst_geometry_manager/README.rst

     	)
     	return circular_geometry

+    # During using scripts or notebooks for creating projects
+    # all the CST Microwave studio windows must be closed !!!

     # Creating an array of 18 vertical aligned wires with length 2
     # on of imaginary cylinder with radius 4
     circular_geometry = circular_geometry_equal_wires(2, 18, 4)